tuquio/Construc2/docs/README.md

 You may definitly want to search for Nicole on YouTube and watch some of her talks.

 ### base.css
 `base.css` is what others would label a "reset", but it isn't.
-The bad use of a typical "reset" style sheet starting with a brain-dead `* {margin:0;padding:0}` usually causes more harm than good and more often than not results in monstrous .css files desperately trying to _de-reset_ and rebuild what has been destroyed in the first place.
+The bad use of a typical "reset" style sheet starting with a brain-dead `* {margin:0;padding:0}` usually causes more harm than good and more often than not results in monstrous .css files desperately trying to _de-reset_ and rebuild what was destroyed in the first place.

 This base file is a conglomerate of subtle personal preferences and some of the Good Things "found" on the Interwebs incl. but not limited to things made by Eric Meyer, Yahoo!, Nicole Sullivan, Dean Edwards, the CSS-WG, W3C, browser style sheets, and a good chunk from `normalize.css`.